 6. Effective (psycho) villains

 Most of the commenters in the thread emphasized that it’s not only enough to have attractive protagonists and ugly antagonists.
 We’ve had enough of that cliche.

 Setting those attributes aside, their backstories are highly significant.
 They aren’t being villainous because they want it.
-They’re humans in pain caused either by childhood trauma, injustice, or victim from crime, leaving them helpless.
+They’re humans in pain caused either by childhood trauma, injustice, or victim of a crime, leaving them helpless.

 7. Likable and relatable second lead (in case of a third triangle)

-Albeit their position as antagonists in the story, you also have to make them likable through giving them traits that readers relate.
-As I have pointed earlier, they don’t exist as bad guys because they want to be like that.
+Albeit their position as antagonists in the story, you also have to make them likable by giving them traits that readers relate to.
+As I have pointed out earlier, they don’t exist as bad guys because they want to be like that.

-For most of the commenters, they watch Korean dramas with the best casting.
-They specified names of actors and actresses they think will portray a certain character the best.
+Most of the commenters watch Korean dramas with the best casting.
+The specified names of actors and actresses they think will portray a certain character the best.
 (Even my mother, who loves to watch Korean series, does that, too!) 😀

 9. Depicting main leads’ mistakes resulting in tragic outcomes

 They want to see the characters as real persons who commit mistakes just like any person does.
-Their inevitable errors that unfortunately lead to loss, regret, guilt.
+Their inevitable errors, unfortunately, lead to loss, regret, guilt.